Fyodor Tolstoy (adventurer): Final years

 Tolstoy suffered greatly from the death of his children, especially when his eldest daughter, Sarra, died at the age of seventeen.
 Some of Tolstoy's friends recounted later that by the end of his life grew devout and considered the death of his eleven children to be God's punishment for his killing of eleven men in duels.

 During this time, Tolstoy no longer fought duels and played cards only seldom.
 Instead, he prayed more and more, attempting to atone for the sins of his youth.
 Sometimes he went abroad to take the waters, spending time in various European countries.

 One of Tolstoy's best-known acquaintances during these years was Aleksandr Herzen, who reminisced about Tolstoy a decade later in his book, My Past and Thoughts (Былое и думы):

 Tolstoy died on November 5, 1846, after a short illness, in his Moscow home in the presence of his wife and only surviving daughter Praskovya.
 According to the recollections of his close friends, before his death he summoned a priest and confessed to him for several hours.
 Tolstoy was buried in the Vagankavo Cemetery.
 His widow Avdotya outlived him by fifteen years and died a violent death: she was stabbed by her own cook in 1861.
-The Tolstoy's house on Sivtsev Vrazhek near the old Arbat was not preserved: it was destroyed in the 1950s to make way for the "Kremlin" clinic.
+The Tolstoys' house on Sivtsev Vrazhek near the old Arbat was not preserved: it was destroyed in the 1950s to make way for the "Kremlin" clinic.